| I discovered electronics in 1963, when I was eleven,

 more easily spot your favorite episodes, which most people recall

 by "what happened" rather than by title or issue.
+The color coding is significant.
+As I explain below,

 I'm in the process of republishing the full run of Carl and Jerry